How To Feel Sexy Again 101:

 Between economic instability, ongoing social unrest, and a war on reproductive rights, most people feel an overall sense of loss.
 And according to Dr. Balestrieri, it's normal to be disconnected from your sexuality during traumatic times.
 (So, give yourself a break.)

 "Remember that sex is not a compartmentalized part of us.
 It is an integrated part of us," she says.
 "When there are a lot of environmental stressors, it can be challenging to let that part of us feel alive, so we quiet it down."
 She suggests taking time to grieve the past and reflect on the ways you’ve evolved.
-"Life as we know it is different forever, and your relationship to sex may be very different now than it was before the pandemic.
+"Life as we know it is different forever, and your sex relationship may be very different now than it was before the pandemic.
 That's important."

 Keep your conversations curious (and of course, honest).

 "Whenever there's turmoil in the world, and especially if somebody holds an identity that is impacted by that turmoil, it can influence their ability to be sexual and their implicit sense of safety — not just in their relationship, but in the world in general.
-That can really quell arousal," says Dr. Balestreri.
+That can quell arousal," says Dr. Balestreri.

 If you’re part of a couple, Dr. Balestrieri recommends getting real with each other. "'What are our safety needs today compared to before [the pandemic]?
 How have we grown stronger?
 Where have we grown apart?
 How can I be a better partner for you, and vice versa?'" she says.
 "If there is a person with a vagina in the relationship: 'How are you feeling about what's going on in the world right now, related to women's reproductive rights?
 How can I support you?
 How does it influence your interest in sex, if at all?'
 I do think it's really important to get curious with each other about how your views on the world have changed."